Happy Meal: 2024 Collector's Meals

 In 2024, a limited time version of the Happy Meal was released called Collector's Meals.
-The meal, included a 10-piece nugget or Big Mac along with a fries or drink for lunch, or a sausage and egg sandwich, hashbrowns, and a hot coffee for breakfast.
+The meal, included a 10-piece nugget or Big Mac along with fries or a drink for lunch, or a sausage and egg sandwich, hash browns, and a hot coffee for breakfast.
 Along with the meal, collectible cups came with the meal at participating U.S. stores.
 The designs include McDonald's, Coca-Cola, Hello Kitty & Peanuts, Beanie Babies, Barbie & Hot Wheels, and Shrek, Jurassic Park & Minions.

 2025 McDonaldland Meal

 In 2025, McDonald's released a new adult Happy Meal called the McDonaldland Meal.
 The meal came with a Quarter Pounder with cheese or a 10-piece Chicken McNuggets, fries, and the new Mt.
 McDonaldland Shake.
-Along with the meal there's a collectible tin that's filled with stickers and postcards featuring the brand's characters like Ronald McDonald, Grimace, Birdie, Hamburglar, Mayor McCheese, and the Fry Friends (a.k.a. the Fry Guys).
+Along with the meal, there's a collectible tin that's filled with stickers and postcards featuring the brand's characters like Ronald McDonald, Grimace, Birdie, Hamburglar, Mayor McCheese, and the Fry Friends (a.k.a. the Fry Guys).